GeorgeSwift16/Nology-Project-3-Build-A-Game/projectPlanning.md

         Building Wordle

+---- by wednesday just have it function to check input string = answer string directly - just one line of a grid nothing more. just 100% match or not.

-Rough outtline of User input
-    - What does the user see of the game?
-        - The user see's two areas of the screen, one is the 5column x 6row output grid that tracks the users current and previous input and displays the games feedback on this input upon clicking enter.
+Rough outtline of User input - What does the user see of the game? - The user see's two areas of the screen, one is the 5column x 6row output grid that tracks the users current and previous input and displays the games feedback on this input upon clicking enter.
 -The other 10column x 3 row grid is for user input and is a list of alphabetical keys, a submit(enter) button, and a backspace button

     - How does the user interact with the game?
         - The user clicks and input key of their chosen letter, the letter then appears in the display grid.
 This continues until 5 letters are input and the user presses enter at which point feedback is returned on the guess. (input must === 5 or submit !work)
         - 4 input types - letters - submit - clear - refresh/restart game
             -29 buttons - 26 letters, 1 clear, 1 enter - 1 restart - 5 letter cap on input (condition check if array.length<6 allow if else - do nothing/give feedback) - on submit we need to store their input to stay displayed and create a new way to store the next word input
         - The user may clear back through their answer at any point using the clear button (on clear we must remove the last value input and be able to remove all 5 values - array.push on input ? array pop - if pressed and 0 letter left provide feedback to user the button wont work. )

     -What unexpected inputs may there be?
         - >5 letters for a guess
         - number of clears > number of letters input
         - clicking enter guess before having 5 letters
         - potential pitfall - entering more than one of the same letter - how do we handle this?

         look at later - words not in the english dictionary.

     -How does the game provide feedback to the user?
         - Displaying letters input as done - on click -
         - Displaying previous words submitted at all times - object with 6 empty arrays - on submit updates to next array? or string vs string check and on each button click use a for loop to check if it has input then inputs in the nexT?
         - Dispalying which words are in the word but not the right place (use array index check - check for right index position and if the array contains it at all)
         - displaying on the keyboard the same feedback as in the display (same function applies the same css class to both output and input).